wlsf82/cv/README.md

 - Refactor testing code
 - Review code
 - Enable teams on getting better at quality and testing-related subjects

-### Online instructor and founder at [Talking About Testing school](https://www.udemy.com/user/walmyr/) (2018 - current job)

-In 2018, I started an online school called Talking About Testing, and for three years, I worked on it as a side-project.
-The school is focused on teaching all about testing automation.

-The school already has nine courses in Portuguese and five courses in English.

-Summing up the number of students on both platforms (Coursify.me and Udemy), I already have more than 13K students.

-From February of 2021, I'm taking the school to its next level, and I'm making it my full-time job, where I intend to recycle old-courses, launch new ones, besides other improvements here and there.

 ### Senior QA engineer at [QWIC](https://qwic.eu/)  (September 2020 - January 2021)